 Several specializations may be available, depending on the state where you plan to practice and the school you select.
 Common specializations include addiction, marriage, trauma, and forensic counseling.

-Courses in a master’s or doctoral program cover various topics, including counseling theory, substance abuse, mental health diagnosis (in states where LPC can provide diagnoses), mental health therapy, and group therapy practices.
+Courses in master’s and doctoral LPC online programs cover various topics, including counseling theory, substance abuse, mental health diagnosis (in states where LPC can provide diagnoses), mental health therapy, and group therapy practices.
 If you plan to work in private practice, consider taking business courses to help prepare you to run a successful practice.

-Receiving a master’s degree in counseling doesn’t automatically qualify you to become an LPC.
+Receiving a master’s LPC degree doesn’t automatically qualify you to become an LPC.
 Instead, you must complete supervised practice and pass the examination.
 There are also steps for out-of-state applications that may apply to your situation.

 In addition to completing a master’s or doctoral degree, LPCs must complete hands-on practice under a licensed practitioner’s supervision.
 You’ll likely work under a licensed psychiatrist, social worker, or clinical psychologist during your supervised practice to evaluate and treat patients.